WebRTC

 <video id="localVideo" autoplay muted></video>

-Below is an simple example of setting up RTC video call.
+Below is a simple example of setting up an RTC video call.

-let call = null; // This will later be defined to resolved RTC connection object.
+let call = null; // This will later be set to the resolved RTC connection object.

-// This callback is used on connectRTC() on both calling and receiving side.
+// This RTCCallback is used in connectRTC() on both the calling and receiving sides.

 document.getElementById('remoteVideo').srcObject = e.streams[0];